arieh/ScrollBar/Docs/ScrollerBar.md

         - decrease - the decrease button (down/right)
 6. wrapped (`Element` | `String`) - if provided, the class will use this element for creating the scroller effect instead of creating a wrapping element.

-*note: the scroller element will be added with a class representing it's mode (vertical/horizontal) so that you can style it, allowing you to use both types on the same element*
+*note: the scroller element will be added with a class representing its mode (vertical/horizontal) so that you can style it, allowing you to use both types on the same element.*

 ScrollerBar Method detach : {#ScrollerBar:detach}
 ----------------
-Dettaches the scroller from the element
+Detaches the scroller from the element.

 ### Syntax: